The satisfiability threshold and solution space of random uniquely extendable constraint satisfaction problems: Appendix

 We sketch an alternative proof for the special case of Theorem~\ref{cor:reducible} when $\Psi=\{\psi\}$ using ``reducibility'' of quasigroups.
 In quasigroup theory, the term reducibility refers to a notion that differs from the one we introduced in Definition~\ref{def:reducibility}.
-To avoid confusion, we will refrain from using the word reducibility by itself.
-Instead, we introduce the terms {\em exchangeability} and {\em group-reducibility}: Exchangeability corresponds exactly to the notion defined as reducibility in Definition~\ref{def:reducibility}, whereas group-reducibility refers to the standard notion of reducibility used in quasigroup theory.
+To avoid confusion, we will refrain from using the word reducibility by itself when we discuss quasigroups.
+Instead, we introduce the terms {\em exchangeability} and {\em group-reducibility}: Exchangeability for quasigroups, defined below, corresponds exactly to the notion defined as reducibility in Definition~\ref{def:reducibility} for UE constraint functions, whereas group-reducibility refers to the standard notion of reducibility in quasigroup theory.

 \begin{definition} A $(k-1)$-quasigroup $(\Omega,f)$ is exchangeable if for all $1\leq i\leq j\leq k-1$, $\sigma_1,\sigma_1'\in\Omega^{i-1}$, $\sigma_2,\sigma_2'\in \Omega^{k-j-1}$, and $\eta,\eta'\in \Omega^{j-i+1}$ such that